arsummers/suns-out-bot/README.md

 # Change Log

 2/16 : upon calling "schedule_weather_trigger", the app will call the function to send a message at the given time.
 When send_message is called, it will call "check_weather" at that moment, so that the weather report will be as accurate as the API can make it.
 If the weather is nice enough, a message will be sent to the "general" channel.
-Next up: make it work as a DM

 2/19: Added temperatue to the message the bot sends, so users can have a better sense of whether or not they actually want to go outside.

 3/1: Functionality is all here.
 Updated weatherbit API URL to take zipcodes instead of cities.
-Will give a more accurate weather report, and handles cities that share names with other cities.
+Will give a more accurate weather report, and handles cities that share names with other cities, such as Portland, Oregon vs Portland, Maine.

 3/15: Still not happy with how the scheduler runs.
 Might have to look into cron jobs, or some type of recursive scheduling.
+Best way might be to just make it sleep for 1 day between calls.
 ## Useful Links

 (Slack message scheduling)[https://api.slack.com/messaging/scheduling]